 A: Yes.
 Outside of the two community meals that College Excel provides students with on a weekly basis (Friday community brunch and Sunday community dinner), students are responsible for their meal planning and preparation because that is an essential part of holistic living.
-Students have fully furnished kitchens in their private housing, and they are provided with private shuttle service twice weekly for grocery shopping.
+Cooking classes are provided, students have fully furnished kitchens in their private housing and they are provided with a private shuttle service twice weekly for grocery shopping.
 We also keep our facilities stocked with snacks and easy breakfast options for students throughout the week.
-If desired, students can certainly partner with their roommates for meal planning and preparation; purchase a meal plan at COCC; and dine at Elevation, the restaurant of COCC's award-winning Cascade Culinary Institute.
+If desired, students can partner with their roommates for meal planning and preparation; purchase a meal plan at COCC; find cheap eats at one of Bend's many food trucks or dine at Elevation, the restaurant of COCC's award-winning Cascade Culinary Institute.

 After enrolling at College Excel, Student Life Coaches assess each student's experience with meal planning, grocery shopping, and meal preparation to determine the level of support needed, if any.
 During their first term, all College Excel students take a series of independent living seminars, which cover critical life skills such as budgeting, meal planning and preparation, nutrition, and more.

 During our Summer Program students are enrolled in a private for credit, college class offered through COCC's Culinary Institute designed to teach basic cooking techniques and meal preparation.

 Q: Can students select the college or university that they want to attend while at College Excel?

 A: Due to the structure and requirements of our first term Core Curriculum, all College Excel students are enrolled in one accredited COCC course.
 Students may complete their Associate's degree at COCC if desired.
 Students who meet the academic requirements and want to pursue their Bachelor's degree can apply to Oregon State University - Cascades or take classes as non-degree seeking students without going through the formal application process.